 Not necessarily.
 Just because you know someone who is cancelling does not mean they can “give” their space to you.
 When cancellations occur, those spaces are used for reassignment according to the normal reassignment procedures and priorities.

 No. You can only have one open request of any type.
-Once you have been reassigned, you can submit a second request.
+Once you have been reassigned, you can submit another request.

 That depends on a variety of factors, such as, where you wish to be reassigned (it’s harder to get into more popular buildings), if a roommate is involved (in general, it’s more difficult to move pairs of residents) and when you submitted your request (the earlier, the better).